 In addition to aura and chakras which are subject to psycho-energy therapy, there is another interesting aspect of relationships as such, known as the “family constellation or map.”
 The idea of family maps is the following – our perception of close relatives (family members) can also have a spatial dimension.
 So when we think of our father or mother, and allow for our imaginary parent's image to have a position in the space around us, then we just pay attention to where the person stands.
 As the first rule of family maps states that every member of the family has its place and role, so for the parents, as well as all the other family members, there is a precisely defined position in space.
 If someone is not in the right place, then we continue with the procedures of returning such person to the original, normal position.
 Otherwise, the dislocation in space may jeopardize the quality of our relationship with that person, and given that the quality of our relationships affects our health, such displacement may over time lead to physical illness.
 In this way, working with family maps can be compared with chiropractic where the chiropractor is adjusting the patient's spine and joints that are more or less dislocated and returns them to the optimal state or norm.
 It's just the same thing with family maps, only here we deal with psychological chiropractic.

-Working with family maps may reveal even more complex and sinister aspects of family dynamics, such as the so called “identifications,” which I consider to be the very cause of some of the epidemics of modern times.
+Working with family maps may reveal even more complex and sinister aspects of family dynamics, such as the so-called “identifications,” which I consider to be the very cause of some of the epidemics of modern times.
 These include the victim identification, which may be one of the factors that contribute to the formation of diseases like cancer, and the dead person identification which often lies behind depression, a psychological epidemic that rarely anyone knows how to cure.
 Victim identified persons may have difficulty expressing their emotions, especially anger and frustration, so the suppressed emotions may affect their energy body causing energy blocks.
 The disrupted energetic flow will have a direct effect on the biochemical balance of the physical body and contribute to its acidity, which enables the growth of cancer cells.
 Depression, on the other hand, is the sign that we have to deal with some deeply suppressed sadness.
 Knowing that sadness is a natural emotion when we miss something or someone, we have to find what or who is it that we miss.
 The finding may be surprising and unexpected, though, coming from the profound corners of our subconscious mind.
 But that is exactly the reason why we couldn’t solve our depression – we didn’t know its cause because the information was buried deep in the subconscious.

 We can conclude that if a therapeutic system treats relationships, then it can carry the qualification of causal therapy.
-It is precisely the relationships, mainly their psycho-energetic aspect, that generate the most diverse types of symptoms - physical, emotional, mental, and spiritual – through which we recognize a problem.
+It is precisely the relationships, mainly their psycho-energetic aspect, which generate the most diverse types of symptoms - physical, emotional, mental, and spiritual – through which we recognize a problem.
 Negative emotions and thoughts, suppressed into our subconscious mind, do not come into existence from anywhere – it is the relationships that generate them.
 So what should we heal if we want our intervention to be stable and lasting, treating the true causes?
 Relationships.

 It turns out that our need for relationships is natural.
 If unconditional love is the compositional tissue of the universe then how to live without it?
 It also seems that the primary purpose of a planet like Earth is to learn the beings that inhabit it the lessons in love, or how to realize the potential for creating fulfilling relationships based on unconditional love.
 For those who don’t know what the primary purpose of human existence is, here it is, there’s nothing mysterious, inconceivable or complicated about it.
-Nevertheless, human kind obviously has huge problems with this lesson because people are dominated by egotism, coldness, distance, selfishness, insensitivity, helplessness, and destruction.
+Nevertheless, humankind obviously has huge problems with this lesson because people are dominated by egotism, coldness, distance, selfishness, insensitivity, helplessness, and destruction.
 The lesson of unconditional love is therefore crucial for personal and planetary equilibrium, and every effort to make humanity aware of it is welcome.
 After all, the first and fundamental criterion of mental health is the existence of at least one relationship based on unconditional love.
-A person who is absent of one quality relationship in her or his life cannot be called mentally healthy.
+A person who is absent from one quality relationship in her or his life cannot be called mentally healthy.

 Unconditional love is also the foundation for an essential goal we all have, and that is happiness.
 Many people wonder why they are not happy, but when you ask them where they search for happiness, they will start talking nonsense, not realizing that we can only find deep happiness in love expressed through intimate relationships.
 If we look for happiness in something else – in money or social status, for instance – we will never find it.
 Unconditional love is also the foundation of the first level of Creation (or “heavenly realm”) – the Pure Land, which is reminiscent of the pure nature, filled with beings that are aware of love as the universal dimension of existence and living in harmony with it.
 It is therefore essential to connect clients with the principle of unconditional love in the therapeutic process and help them build fulfilling relationships with other people.